GanshengT/GanshengT.github.io/_teaching/2018-Analysis_Probability_PDE_CS.md

 Slack
 -------------------------------------------------------
-The communication is available on Wechet
+The communication is available on whatsapp and Wechet

 Lectures
 --------